-In a changing health communication landscape brought on by technology and new media, HCIRB would like to engage scholars and practitioners from multiple disciplines in areas such as:
+In a changing health communication landscape brought on by technology and new media, the branch engages scholars and practitioners in areas such as:

-- Descriptive behavior research to characterize user-generated content and interactions relevant to health
+- Descriptive behavioral research to characterize user-generated content and interactions relevant to health

-- Natural Language Processing-assisted quantitative methods, network analysis and sentiment analysis
+- Natural Language Processing-assisted quantitative methods, network analysis, sentiment analysis, and mixed methods content analysis

 - Nimble and rapid experimental design